BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Actually, many SAA types can be visualized by standard UI forms.
 In some cases, an additional picture can be added to support the table view.

 #### 4.2.2.
-The Functionally Persistent DCG <a id='sec422'></a>
+The Functionally Persistent DAG <a id='sec422'></a>

-The architecture chapter underlined that we need two DCG definitions which are online and offline respectively.
+The architecture chapter underlined that we need two DAG definitions which are online and offline respectively.
-**I will skip the offline DCG in order for the simplicity of the project.**
+**I will skip the offline DAG in order for the simplicity of the project.**

-The DCG would additionally need some auxilary data in order to perform some actions more efficiently (e.g. traversal).
+The DAG would additionally need some auxilary data in order to perform some actions more efficiently (e.g. traversal).

 Lets recall the discussions in the previous section.
 The UI stores the data type as it contains a unique form for each type.
-The CS/DCG also knows the data types as it does not utilize type erasure while storing the data.
+The CS/DAG also knows the data types as it does not utilize type erasure while storing the data.
 Hence, both the UI and CS have the type information.
 The SP works with its own types and class hierarchy which will be explained later.
 However, the SP types will be wrapper classes for the CS types and the SP procedure works with a factory which means that the SP also keeps the type information.

-Additionally, I stated earlier that the DCG will follow the DOD approach to define the relations/dependencies.
+Additionally, I stated earlier that the DAG will follow the DOD approach to define the relations/dependencies.
-In other words, the DCG and so the CS keeps the indices instead of the pointers/references.
+In other words, the DAG and so the CS keeps the indices instead of the pointers/references.
 All of this discussion is related with how the indices are stored and used.
-Up to this point, I keep talking about the DCG node indices.
+Up to this point, I keep talking about the DAG node indices.
-However, working with DCG node indices is not reasonable while storing the data in type containers and holding the type information all over the application.
+However, working with DAG node indices is not reasonable while storing the data in type containers and holding the type information all over the application.
-**Hence, instead of the DCG node indices, I will use the indices within the type containers.**
+**Hence, instead of the DAG node indices, I will use the indices within the type containers.**
 Even further, instead of working with indices of std::size_t, I will define a templated class which stores both the type and index information.
 This approach will add significant efficiency into the design while working on:
 - the ancestor/descendant relations,